 Squinting into the sunlight, I worried I was on the wrong path.

 Above the Hudson River, the park was divided in two.
 The trails weren’t clearly marked.
 One direction led to the Appalachian Trail; one direction led to ruins.

-“Maybe we misread the signs,” I said, turning to Danny.
+“We totally misread the signs,” I said, turning to Danny.

 With my dog, the two of us had been hiking up the same craggy trail for two hours.
 Danny knew I had a passion for photography, and he would often push me to work outside of my comfort zone.
 So, he had offered to show me an obscure setting in the Hudson Highlands, cliffs that towered high above the river.

 “I’m sure it was this way,” Danny said.